csmc-vaneykjlab/QCeltis/example-dataset/README.md

 ## Dataset

-Dataset description + Groups
+(Manasa: Dataset description + Batches : DBS DR)
+(How the data was acquired, number of samples + batches, where is it available)

+## Inputs

+(Manasa: mzML dir - number of files, protein, precursor and grouping file)

 ## Outputs

 After the command is executed, the corresponding excel reports and html report are generated in the given output directory.
-Results included here: (link to results)
+Results included here: (Manasa: link to results)

 For the ID-Free + ID-Based + Groupwise Comparison Command, the following outputs will be generated: